-In line with the Basel III banking standards, the Swiss Federal Council is currently in the process of adjusting the CAO.
+In line with the Basel III banking standards, the Swiss Federal Council adopted the amendment to the CAO on 29 November 2023.
+The amendment to the CAO will limit the scope for internal models to determine capital requirements and achieve a transparent and internationally comparable calculation of capital.
 Simultaneously, FINMA conducted a consultation process, which ended on 25 October 2022, in relation to five new FINMA ordinances for the purpose of introducing final Basel III standards.
 In substance, these standards will change the rules for calculating capital requirements, particularly for credit and market risks as well as for operational risks.
 Besides increasing the risk sensitivity of the capital requirements, the new rules seek to improve the comparability of the capital requirements and key indicators based on these.
 In particular, the requirements for operational risks will need to be calculated using a single standardised approach.
+The revised CAO and FINMA related circulars are expected to enter into force on 1 January 2025.